mordonha/mordonha/README.md

 ...Ops, and techinical skills on programming (soft skills come together, of course)!

-🌱 I’m currently learning CSS (and framworks); HTML (too much tags, too much news); JavaScript (vanilla and family REACT, NODE, NEXT).
+🌱 I’m currently learning python (numpy, panda, and data science stuff) and JavaScript (vanilla and REACT, NODE, NEXT family).

-👨🏾‍💻 Working with tagging, tracking, data collection and analysis of digital marketing around web and app
+👨🏾‍💻 Working with tagging, tracking, data collection and analysis of digital products over web and app.

 💞️ I’m looking to collaborate on ...
 I really dont know YET!
 Let's talk about, if something show up.